cbfrance/christopherbfrance.com/source/2009-09-24-the-special-case-of-need-magazine.html.markdown

 Who knows.

 And, to their credit, they are soliciting opinions about what it is that <strong>we would actually pay for</strong>.
-I applaud their willingness to completely reevaluate their business model -- take their <a href="http://needmagazine.com">new survey</a> and tell them how they should start anew.
+I applaud their willingness to completely reevaluate their business model &mdash; take their <a href="http://needmagazine.com">new survey</a> and tell them how they should start anew.

 Go NEED.
 We trust you will be bold in your experiments.